Beekeeping In November

 stored honey and when they make those all-important cleansing (defecating)

-The beekeepers’ work starts to dwindle a little as your hives should be ready for winter with
+The beekeepers’ work starts to dwindle as your hives should be ready for winter with

 adequate food supplies, ventilation, wind-screens, mouse guards, upper entrances, or whatever